 Pre-req: BMSC.3220 Clinical Molecular and Cell Biology I, and BMSC.3240 Clinical Molecular and Cell Biology Lab I.

-The course is designed to provide a foundation in Cell Biology with major emphasis on essential structural components and organelles and their biological functions, as well as molecular signaling mechanisms underlying major cellular processes and intercellular communications.
-The course also focuses of integration of biological processes on the molecular, cellular, tissue, organ and organism levels.
-This course will cover various roles of technology in elucidating the central concepts of molecular biology, from both a historical and contemporary perspective.
-Examples will be included to demonstrate the applications of Cell Biology in Clinical Diagnostics and Biomedical Research.
+The course is designed to provide a foundation in cell biology and will primarily focus on essential structural components and organelles and their biological functions, as well as molecular signaling mechanisms underlying major cellular processes and intercellular communications.
+The course will also cover integration of cells into tissues, system cells, cell death, and cancer.
+Cell biology techniques will be studied and the application of cell biology in biomedical research and healthcare will be emphasized.

 This laboratory course introduces basic cell biology techniques and methodologies with hands-on experience.
 The course will focus on practices of tissue culture, fluorescent labeling, membrane surface and intracellular protein visualization, microscopy, flow cytometry, posttranslational protein modification assays, ion channel functional assessment, cell signaling research methods, signaling pathway analysis and modeling disease conditions in cell lines.

 This advanced laboratory course is designed for students to reinforce and apply many of the concepts and hand-on laboratory techniques learned in all of the previous courses taken by Biomedical Sciences majors.
 Students will engage in a semester-long laboratory project or projects involving extensive hands-on experience, whose primary objective is to empower students with the necessary knowledge and experience to make them employable in their field of choice within the Biomedical Sciences upon graduation for the University.